-The world is your oyster when it comes to summer camps and if we look specifically at day camps (a camp where you don’t stay overnight) you can pretty much choose anywhere in the world to head to.
+The world is your oyster when it comes to summer day camp and if we look specifically at day camps (a camp where you don’t stay overnight) you can pretty much choose anywhere in the world to head to.
 Likwise, you can probably “do” most things you can think of, there are many camps out there all with different concepts and focuses.

 Ultimately, what camp to choose and what you do when you’re there depends on your requirements and your budget.